top of page

 Let's explore some other areas associated with ADHD

 Research suggests that artificial food dyes, sugar and sensitivities may exacerbate symptoms of ADHD in some children.
-While some experts don’t believe that foods cause ADHD; what they do note is certain foods seem to ADHD symptoms or can cause behavior that mimics the signs of ADHD in children.
+While some experts don’t believe that foods cause ADHD; what they do note is certain foods seem to trigger ADHD symptoms or can cause behavior that mimics the signs of ADHD in children.

 Food Dyes and ADHD, Sugar and ADHD, Nutritional Considerations for ADHD Santa Barbara